 Geography: Located in the Middle East, Iran lies to the south of the Caspian Sea and north of the Persian Gulf and the Gulf of Oman.
 The country's mountains enclose several broad basins, or plateaus, on which major agricultural and urban settlements are located.

-> Political system: A hybrid system guided by Islamic ideologies that features an elected president and parliament with an assembly of experts, who appoint a supreme leader.
+Political system: A hybrid system guided by Islamic ideologies featuring an elected president and parliament with an assembly of experts who appoint a supreme leader.

-> Major religion: Islam
+Major religion: Islam

 Main languages: Persian (Farsi) is the official language of Iran, but English is widely spoken in business circles.